 The Pennyfarthing Effect: 1 and 2 have this in spades.
 Most prominently, you won't get any description of a usable object in the environment or even any indication that it's usable without first switching to the "look" cursor.

-Planimal: Spore plants, one of which becomes sentient.
+Planimal: Spore plants, one of which becomes sentient through further experimentation.

 Plasma Cannon: Plasma weapons are high-end energy weapons.
 In the first two games, the Glock 86 Plasma Pistol and Winchester P94 Plasma Rifle (stretching the definition of rifle, being held like a heavy weapon) filled the role.
 In Fallout 3, a completely new style of plasma weaponry was introduced, using an Raygun Gothic styling and visibly showing the plasma arcs in the firing chambers.
 This latter style was retconned/reconciled in Fallout New Vegas as being a more standard-issue-practical plasma weapon compared to the pre-Fallout 3 versions that never made it past prototyping before the Great War.
 In game terms, the Fallout 3-style weapons were lower-tier, and the (renamed) Fallout 1-style weapons were higher-tier.
 In New Vegas, you can even find the Super Prototype of the Fallout 3-style rifle, the Q-35 Matter Modulator.

 Post Peak Oil: Before the Great War, peak oil was the cause of the Resource Wars that devastated both Europe and the Middle East.
 Gas prices reached up to $1450.99 per gallon for regular.
 The United States (and possibly China) were only saved by going to an all-nuclear society, while the rest of the world ended up collapsing.
 It was all made moot however, when everyone started to sling nukes at each other.